-At Atalaya Leasing, it’s exciting to be engaged in equipment financing.
+At Atalaya, it’s exciting to be engaged in equipment financing.
 We think we possess qualities that make us an attractive partner, like access to our own institutional capital base.
-Perhaps the best way to illustrate Atalaya Leasing's advantage is to describe some of our deals and the thinking behind them.
+Perhaps the best way to illustrate Atalaya's advantage is to describe some of our deals and the thinking behind them.

 This installment of “Anatomy of a Deal” focuses on a construction company that traditional lenders eschewed but that Atalaya had the flexibility to act upon.